JoshDoody/fsn/_posts/2024-09-05-amazon-software-engineer-career-ladder.md

 But once you’re there, you have some pretty big opportunities to get paid very well and to see _other_ opportunities that you might be able to advance to over time.
 This is sort of a bridge level: very difficult to get to, and right below a high-level, autonomous role that will pay you extremely well _and_ give you agency to work on any number of projects that you’re interested in.

-Once you’ve moved up to L7, the pay range takes a nice jump into the $550,000–$750,000 range, and possibly higher if Amazon’s stock is doing well.
+Once you’ve moved up to L7, the pay range takes a nice jump into the $550,000–$750,000 range and possibly higher if Amazon’s stock is doing well.

-### L8 (Director, General Manager, Senior Principal SDE)
+### L8 (Some executives, Director, General Manager, Senior Principal SDE)

 Now we’re getting into “big tech is different” territory.
 L8 would basically be a VP at most other companies, but not at Amazon.
 In some instances, L8 will be considered an executive (which may include a staff) and in other parts of the organization, L8 is a very, very senior IC or leader.